ufs-community/land-DA_workflow/docs/source/Introduction_v0.rst

 Balance model (SWB) of OH (:cite:t:`ChenEtAl1996`).
 The Environmental Modeling Center (EMC) of NCEP chose the OSU LSM (:cite:t:`Mahrt&Pan1984`) based on its performance and EMC staff members' previous experience with this LSM.
-NCEP used the Noah LSM for further refinement and implementation in NCEP regional and global coupled weather and climate models and their companion data assimilation systems.
-In 2000, given a) the advent of the "New Millenium", b) a strong desire by EMC to better recognize its LSM collaborators, and c) a new NCEP goal to more strongly pursue and offer "Community Models", EMC decided to coin the new name "NOAH" for the LSM that had emerged at NCEP during the 1990s.
+NCEP used this LSM to refine and implement NCEP regional and global coupled weather and climate models and their data assimilation systems.
+In 2000, a strong desire by EMC to better recognize its LSM collaborators and a new NCEP goal to more strongly pursue and offer "Community Models" prompted EMC to coin the new name "NOAH" for the LSM that had emerged at NCEP during the 1990s.

    * **N:** National Centers for Environmental Prediction (NCEP)